DaveBullet1050/BatoceraHelpers/README/VolumeUpDown README.md

 I set my amplifier volume knob to half way.
 This provides enough range for volume adjustment without having to physically access the amp / inside the machine.
 To set the initial volume to midway, eg. 55%, set:
 `audio.volume=55`
 in your batocera.conf, then you can increase / decrease via the buttons.

+To reload your new multimedia_keys.conf, run:
+`/etc/init.d/S50triggerhappy restart`

+If you get any errors, this is because by default Batocera launches the triggerhappy daemon to bind the controls to all devices under /dev/input/event*.
+This may cause a problem where a controller (e.g. plugged in keyboard) does not support the button you want to use.
+In this case, hack the S50triggerhappy script to only listen on controllers you want to bind (e.g. /dev/input/event2 which is always my P1 controls on my zero delay encoder).